Poor Air Quality During Ragweed Season

 Ragweed pollen can easily get inside your home either through open windows or sticking to the clothes you’ve worn outside.
 Filtering out this pollen can help mitigate any symptoms you’ll be fighting due to your ragweed allergy.

-Poor indoor air quality can make your allergy symptoms worse and aggravate any respiratory symptoms you may be experiencing from asthma.Maintaining healthy indoor air quality by running a real HEPA air purifier is crucial in mitigating allergy symptoms.
-A HEPA air purifier will help filter out any pollen, including ragweed pollen, that is floating around in your home.
+Poor indoor air quality can make your allergy symptoms worse and aggravate any respiratory symptoms you may be experiencing from asthma.Maintaining healthy indoor air quality by running an air purifier is crucial in mitigating allergy symptoms.
+An air purifier with strong high efficiency air filters and a strong motor will help filter out any pollen, including ragweed pollen, that is floating around in your home.